Shibari 101: The Definitive Guide To Japanese Rope Bondage

 I’ll explain what it is, how to get started, answer the common questions and point you to the best shibari, bondage tutorial videos.

-You’ll also get to read a lot of other people’s stories about their experience with the best rope for bondage and their best tips.
+You’ll also get to read a lot of other people’s stories about their experience with the light bondage BDSM ideas and their best tips.

 japanese city for rope bondage